 Tim Stanley also displays his political inanity and naivety when he attempts to prove Hitler's anti-socialism by telling us that “within weeks of becoming Chancellor of Germany when he started arresting socialists and communists”.
 Stanley concludes, like a drunk logician, that "Hitler wasn't a socialist”.

 The fact that Lenin, Trotsky, Stalin, Chairman Mao, Fidel Castro, Che Guevara, etc. also arrested, killed and committed acts of violence against the wrong kinds of socialist seems to have escaped Tim Stanley's little - though confident - mind.
-In fact, in the struggle for power that is politics, even if Hitler had an exact replica or counterpart he would have still fought against him.
+In fact, in the struggle for power that is politics, even if Hitler had an exact replica (or counterpart), he would have still fought against him.
 Think here about the bitter and often violent battles between rival Trotskyist groups.
 Or think of the mindless and theatrical disputes between the Labour Party and the Conservative Party on rival positions which are barely distinguishable from one another.

 Rival gangs can be almost identical and yet still fight each other.
 This means that Hitler arrested socialists because they were rivals, not necessarily because they were socialists.
 He also arrested them because they were international socialists rather than national socialists.

-Finally, the Bolsheviks mentioned by Tim Stanley offered a rival brand of socialism - international socialism.
+Finally, the Bolsheviks mentioned by Tim Stanley offered a rival brand of socialism - International Socialism.
 It was a bad kind of socialism to Hitler because it wasn't national (or racial) socialism.
 In other words, it wasn't bad because it was socialism.
 It was bad because it was international socialism.

 Marxists - and by osmosis many non-Marxists (such as Tim Stanley himself) - have (for the last 70 years or so) effectively erased the socialism from National Socialism.
-(Evidently they have kept the nationalism and the racism.)
+(Evidently they've kept the nationalism and the racism.)
 And it's all been an utter con.
-Nonetheless, it's a fully understandable con - from a Leftist perspective - in that Hitler's socialism ties him to all the contemporary communist/Trotskyist or “progressive” socialists.
+Nonetheless, it's a fully understandable con - from a leftwing perspective - in that Hitler's socialism ties him to all the contemporary communist/Trotskyist or “progressive” socialists.
 In other words, it's crystal clear that Hitler’s fellow totalitarian (international) socialists don't like this dirty family secret being made known to the wider public.
 This is strange really because literally every day International Socialists in the US and UK betray their totalitarian instincts (such as attempting to ban demos and end free speech) and thus their many family resemblances to Adolf Hitler's National Socialism.